J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |     where |The where clause filter to apply |

-#### WMI.GetObjectsByName(System.String,System.String)
+#### Useful.Utilities.WMI.GetObjectsByName(System.String,System.String)

 Get an instance of the specified class filtered by name

 | Parameter | Description |